sooyeonch/coding-challenge/README.md

 ###### Day 4
     - Added a sort feature.
     - Continued to learn MongoDB & Node.js.
     - Decided to use a simple query.

 ###### Day 5
-    - Clean up
+    - Clean up.

 ## Difficulties & Resolutions: